nitinkgp23/Personol/Vim/auto-pairs/My readme.md

 copy `plugin/auto-pairs.vim`    to    `~/.vim/plugin`

-This was downloaded by me on 17-08-2016 from
+This was downloaded by me from

 http://www.vim.org/scripts/script.php?script_id=3599